McJackTang/MMPD_rPPG_dataset/README.md

 ## Abstract

 **Here is [MMPD: Multi-Domain Mobile Video Physiology Dataset](<https://doi.org/10.48550/arXiv.2302.03840>) collected by Tsinghua University.**
 The Multi-domain Mobile Video Physiology Dataset (MMPD), comprising 11 hours(**1152K frames**) of recordings from mobile phones of 33 subjects.
 The dataset was designed to capture videos with greater representation across **skin tone, body motion, and lighting conditions**.
-MMPD is comprehensive with eight descriptive labels and can be used in conjunction with the [rPPG-toolbox](https://github.com/ubicomplab/rPPG-Toolbox).
+MMPD is comprehensive with eight descriptive labels and can be used in conjunction with the [rPPG-toolbox(PyTorch)](https://github.com/ubicomplab/rPPG-Toolbox) and [PhysBench(TensorFlow)](https://github.com/KegangWangCCNU/PhysBench).

 **Code is now updated in the `rPPG-Toolbox_MMPD` file fold, allowing users to choose any combination of multiple labels.
 More details would be uploaded soon.For those whose have downloaded or prepare to download our dataset: you are recommended to star this repo in case the dataset may be updated.**